VV About ~ Gallery ~ Contact

-Behind VeraVenus™ is a designer & costumier with over 30 years of pattern designing and sewing experience coupled with a life long love of 30’s, 40’s & 50’s clothes.
+Behind the VeraVenus blog and patterns is me, Jeanne, a designer & costumier with over 40 years of pattern designing and sewing experience and a life long love of 30’s, 40’s & 50’s clothes.

 I create, therefore I am.

 I often get asked about the name VeraVenus: It comes from an afternoon spent googling who knows what and I came across VeRa Venus : Venus Express Radio Science Experiment.
 Something about that really fired my imagination and VeraVenus became the name.